 3 days in Lisbon itinerary

-For first-time travelers in Lisbon, what to see in three days boils down to the rawest side of the city.
-Usually, that doesn’t include monuments and landmarks, but (slightly overstimulating) parts of town that force you to look all around you and define what the city means to you in that first encounter.
+For first-time travelers in Lisbon, what to see in three days boils down to the city’s rawest side.
+Usually, that doesn’t include monuments and landmarks but (slightly overstimulating) parts of town that force you to look all around you and define what the city means to you in that first encounter.

-Despite the threat of overtourism taking over Lisbon, stripping the city from its authenticity (or what we perceive as such), I still strongly believe that that first introduction to the historic neighborhoods of Alfama and Mouraria is key to fall in love with the city.
+Despite the threat of overtourism taking over Lisbon, to the city’s authenticity, I believe the first introduction to the historic neighborhoods of Alfama and Mouraria is key to falling in love with the city.

 The real secret to getting this part of Lisbon under your skin is to avoid free guided tours, hopping on tram 28, and staying at one of the hundreds (!) of short-term rentals in this area.

-I suggest the Fado Museum as optional because it will depend on how long you’re planning to thoroughly explore Alfama and Mouraria, not because I think you should skip it altogether.
+I include a visit to the Fado Museum here as optional because it depends on how thoroughly you explore Alfama and Mouraria.
+Not because I think you should skip it altogether.

 Not only is Fado classified as Intangible Culture by UNESCO, but it’s part of Lisbon’s urban culture.
 The museum does a great job explaining the music genre’s roots and its evolution from the bohemian, drunken, and poor Mouraria to recent times.

 Once you’ve grown tired of the perfectly planned streets, with or without a side of shopping, split your time between MNAC and the Carmo Convent Ruins.
-Both are museums that give you time and space to explore, which is perfect when you want a deep experience not a superficial collection of travel memories.
+Both are museums that give you time and space to explore, which is perfect when you want an in-depth experience, not a superficial collection of travel memories.

 I know it happened over some time, but I always feel like the transformation of Cais do Sodré from a sort of Red Light District (that’s a very polite way to put it) to hipster nightlife hotspot happened overnight.

-To me, the new Cais do Sodré is the first sign of how a city can become a brand.
-Everything becomes a concept; it’s no longer just a cafe, or a bar, or a restaurant.
-It has to be built on some kind of concept.
-It happened first with Time Out Market and the Pink Street, and I don’t remember when did it snowball from there.
+The new Cais do Sodré is the first sign of how a city can become a brand.
+Everything becomes a concept; it’s no longer just a cafe, a bar, or a restaurant.
+It has to be built on some kind of image.
+It happened first with Time Out Market and the Pink Street, and I don’t remember when it snowballed from there.

 Take in Cais do Sodré with a grain of salt (shot of tequila optional).

-As for “The Triangle”, I have been professing my love for this unofficial neighborhood of Lisbon ever since I found it by chance in 2017.
-In some days, part of me regrets ever including it in this article.
+As for “The Triangle,” I’ve been professing my love for this unofficial neighborhood of Lisbon ever since I found it by chance in 2017.
+On some days, part of me regrets ever including it in this article.
 But my love for this cluster of streets that happen to form a triangle remains the same now for the same reasons as it did then.